 The black and white table runner it actually a 9″ wide ribbon that I picked up at Michael’s years ago.
 It has been used for many different parties, from baby showers to Halloween decor.
 It is really versatile!
 After each use I simply roll it back on to the bolt, waiting for my next party.

 This post contains affiliate links for your convenience.
+As an Amazon Associate we earn from qualifying purchases.
 Please see our disclosure for details.

 For the table settings I began with a black charger, topped with a gold rimmed white plate.
 I happened to find my plates a couple of years ago at the thrift store for $1.00 each.
 They were perfect for the Kate Spade themed baby shower we were throwing.
 The goblets I received as a wedding gift 36 years ago.